EECS150/asic-labs-sp24/lab3/README.md

 </center>

-The exact implementation of a ready-valid interface may vary, however the key idea is data is only exchange when both *ready* and *valid* are asserted.
-This condition specifies an agreement or the 'handshake'.
-It is important to note that no exchange happens unless both *ready* and *valid* are asserted.
+The exact implementation of a ready-valid interface may vary, however the key idea is that data is only exchange when both *ready* and *valid* are asserted.
+This condition specifies an agreement or the 'handshake'. **A module can be both a producer and a consumer.** It is important to note that no exchange happens unless both *ready* and *valid* are asserted.
 Look [here](https://inst.eecs.berkeley.edu/~eecs151/fa21/files/verilog/ready_valid_interface.pdf) at information on the course website for more background.

 ## The Example Design: GCD